-- Feedback mechanisms: Then, moving to the online problem requires detecting the packets received with errors, in order to retransmit them.
-The usual mechanism (Lin and Costello, 2004), which we call deferred feedback, detects and notifies the sender that a packet has suffered an error after the whole packet has been received by the receiver.
-We show that, even when the packet arrivals are stochastic and packets have the same length, no online scheduling algorithm with deferred feedback can be competitive with respect to the offline one.
-Hence, we turn our attention on a second mechanism, which we call instantaneous feedback.
+Feedback mechanisms: Then, moving to the online problem requires detecting the packets received with errors, in order to retransmit them.
+The usual mechanism [6], which we call deferred feedback, detects and notifies the sender that a packet has suffered an error after the whole packet has been received by the receiver.
+It can be shown that, even when the packet arrivals are stochastic and packets have the same length, no online scheduling algorithm with deferred feedback can be competitive with respect to the offline one.
+Hence, we center our study a second mechanism, which we call instantaneous feedback.
 It detects and notifies the sender of an error the moment this error occurs.
-This mechanism can be thought of as an abstraction of the emerging Continuous Error Detection (CED) framework (Raghavan et al., 2001) that uses arithmetic coding to provide continuous error detection.
-The difference between deferred and instantaneous feedback is drastic, since for the instantaneous feedback mechanism, and for packets of the same length, it is easy to obtain optimal asymptotic throughput of 1, even in the case of adversarial arrivals.
+This mechanism can be thought of as an abstraction of the emerging Continuous Error Detection (CED) framework [11] that uses arithmetic coding to provide continuous error detection.
+The difference between deferred and instantaneous feedback is drastic, since for the instantaneous feedback mechanism, and for packets of the same length, it is easy to obtain optimal relative throughput of 1, even in the case of adversarial arrivals.
 However, the problem becomes substantially more challenging in the case of non-uniform packet lengths.
-Hence, we analyze the problem for the case of packets with two different lengths, $\ell{min}$ and $\ell{max}$ , where $\ell{min} < \ell{max}$ . - Bounds for adversarial arrivals: We show (Section 4), that any online algorithm with instantaneous feedback can achieve at most almost half the asymptotic throughput with respect to the offline one.
-(See Fig. 1 for the graphical representation of the upper bound.)
-We also show that two basic scheduling policies, giving priority either to short (SL - Shortest Length) or long (LL - Longest Length) packets, are not efficient under adversarial errors.
-Therefore, we devise a new algorithm, called SL-Preamble, and show that it achieves the optimal online asymptotic throughput.
+Hence, we analyze the problem for the case of packets with two different lengths, l{min} and l{max} , where l{max} .

+Bounds for adversarial arrivals: We show (Section 3), that an online algorithm with instantaneous feedback can achieve at most almost half the relative throughput with respect to the offline one.
+It can also be shown that two basic scheduling policies, giving priority either to short (SL - Shortest Length) or long (LL - Longest Length) packets, are not efficient under adversarial errors.
+Therefore, we devise a new algorithm, called SL-Preamble, and show that it achieves the optimal online relative throughput.
 Our algorithm, transmits a "sufficiently" large number of short packets while making sure that long packets are transmitted from time to time.